AuSAP improves safety for children with disability

 ‘An added bonus’

-As well as an improved safety outcome, this change in use has led to an unintended benefit for some children with challenging behaviours who regularly get out of their car seats while the vehicle is moving.
+As well as an improved safety outcome, this change in use has led to an unintended benefit for some children and young people with challenging behaviours who regularly get out of their car seats while the vehicle is moving.

 About AuSAP